apache/cassandra-dtest/README.md

 for analysis (it's not perfect but has been good enough so far, I'm open to better suggestions).

-To run the upgrade tests, you have must both JDK7 and JDK8 installed.
-Paths to these installations should be defined in the environment variables JAVA7_HOME and JAVA8_HOME, respectively.

 Writing Tests
 -------------